Educator Preparation Institute

-If you are looking to improve outcomes for children and families in your community, then Skyline College’s Early Childhood Education and Elementary/Special Education Program can offer you many career pathways in child development, special education and elementary education.
+If you are looking to improve outcomes for children and families in your community, then Skyline College’s Early Childhood Education (ECE) and Elementary/Special Education (EDUC) Programs can offer you many career pathways in child development, special education and elementary education.
 This field relies heavily on the commitment of dedicated individuals who are able to work collaboratively, use reflective practices, and link theory with hands-on classroom teaching and management.
-Additionally success in the ECE/EDU profession requires commitment to the welfare of children, families, and ongoing professional growth.
+Additionally success in the ECE/EDUC professions require commitment to the welfare of children, families, and ongoing professional growth.

-Students in our program also benefit from our Educator Preparation Institute Center (EPICenter), a one-stop place for all things related to early childhood, elementary and special education, including a resource library, computer work stations, and study area.
+Students in the ECE and EDUC Programs benefit from our Educator Preparation Institute Center (EPICenter), a one-stop resource for all things related to early childhood, elementary and special education, including a resource library, computer work stations, and study area.

 Learn more about our Early Childhood Education Career Advancement Academy, a one semester program towards a Career Certificate!